bcgov/Technology-Code-of-Practice/README.md

 Crown Commercial Service provides information about current and future opportunities to aggregate buying requirements when purchasing technology.

-#### Related Guides

-Read the GOV.UK proposition guide to make sure your content is appropriate for publication on GOV.UK.

-[/end UK exemplars]

 #### How open source differs from open standards
 Open source is a way of developing and distributing software.
 The code is often written collaboratively, and it can be downloaded, used and changed by anyone.

 Open standards are a set of rules designed to do a specific job in technology.
 They are also designed collaboratively and free to use.
 Open standards allow open source and closed source (proprietary) software to work together.

-#### How open standards help your initiative

-Open standards can be used when designing individual elements of the solution.

-Using open standards means you:

-●	Save time and money by reusing things that are already available
-●	Increase compatibility with all stakeholders
-●	Potentially open up the range of companies you can purchase from as more of them are likely to use the same standard as you
-●	Can move between different technologies when you need to and don’t get locked into contracts

 #### Using open source